General Settings and Logging

 <log path="$objectdb/log/" max="8mb" stdout="false" stderr="false" />

-stdoutandstderrattributes specify if log messages should also be written to the standard output and the standard error (respectively) in addition to writing to the log file.
+• The stdout and stderr attributes specify whether to also write log messages to standard output and standard error, respectively, in addition to the log file.

 The <log-archive> element